alcueca/erc7399-wrappers/README.md

 | Balancer + Pendle      | Arbitrum One                                      | 0xC1Ea6a6df39D991006b39706db7C51f5A1819da7 | 595448          | 0        | [BalancerPendleWrapper](src/pendle/BalancerPendleWrapper.sol) |
 | Aerodrome              | Base                                              | 0x69b6E55f00d908018E2D745c524995bc231D762b | 253829 - 314321 | Variable | [SolidlyWrapper](src/solidly/SolidlyWrapper.sol)              |
 | Velodrome              | Optimism                                          | 0xcF13CDdbA3aEf757c52466deC310F221e06238d6 | 253829 - 314321 | Variable | [SolidlyWrapper](src/solidly/SolidlyWrapper.sol)              |

-Contracts are deployed at the same address for the same lender for all its supported networks.

-When a contract requires constructor parameters which vary per network, these are supplied by the [Registry](https://github.com/alcueca/registry) deployed at 0x1BFf8Eee6ECF1c8155E81dba8894CE9cF49a220c in each supported network.

 Approximate gas costs and fees are provided.
 For AMMs the fees often vary according to pool parameters and state.
 Gas costs can also vary according to state.